10DownPro/service-now-urgent-incident-notification-workflow/README.md

 # ‼️ Critical Incident Alerts in ServiceNow (Built with Flow Designer)

 This project was built in response to a simulated incident at Uber, where a critical network outage in San Francisco went unnoticed for 2 hours due to a broken alert system.
-I created a ServiceNow workflow that automatically sends real-time email notifications to the Network Operations team when a critical incident is detected — helping prevent future SLA breaches and delays.
+I created a ServiceNow workflow that automatically sends real-time email notifications to the Network Operations team when a critical incident is detected.. helping prevent future SLA breaches and delays.

 ## 📁 Project Files